Codes4Fun/VSPmain/README.md

-# VSPmain
+# Voice Synthesis Project main repository

- An archive of unfinished voice synthesis programs and code fragments
+ An archive of unfinished voice synthesis programs and code fragments.